plastex/plastex/CONTRIBUTING.md

 Once plasTeX is installed, you can run `pytest` from the toplevel folder.

-Our continuous integration tests plasTeX using python 3.5 to 3.8.
+Our continuous integration tests plasTeX using python 3.6 to 3.11.
 This can be done locally using [tox](https://tox.readthedocs.io/en/latest/).
 For this you need `tox` of course, but also various versions of python.
 One convenient way to ensure that is to use [pyenv](https://github.com/pyenv/pyenv).
-After setting up `pyenv` and installing, say python 3.5.6, 3.6.8, 3.7.2 and 3.8.0 (using `pyenv install 3.5.6` etc.), you can create, inside the toplevel folder of your working copy of plasTeX, a file `.python-version` containing
+After setting up `pyenv` and installing, say python 3.6.8, 3.7.2, 3.8.0, 3.9.0, 3.10.0, 3.11.0 (using `pyenv install 3.5.6` etc.), you can
+create, inside the toplevel folder of your working copy of plasTeX, a file `.python-version` containing
 ```
+3.11.0
+3.10.0
+3.9.0
 3.8.0
 3.7.2
 3.6.8
-3.5.6
 ```
 Then you can run `tox` to run our test suite against all those versions of python.